robinboncoeur/mygitblender/README.md

 Update 25-Oct-2016: version 0.4.1.
 Checks for and compensates for Blender sometimes tacking on a :1 (or a .001, or even a :1.002) to a material name for the V4 series.
 I've solved some of those issues (material names), hopefully without creating others.
 Please do let me know if you run into dramas.
 Also checks for the presence of the .csv files.
 Invalid edits are as yet not trapped.

--- Remember, this is open-source software: if you break it, you get to keep both pieces. :D

--- Please contact me if you run into any dramas at robinseahahn at gmail dot com, or (preferably) raise an issue under __https://github.com/robinboncoeur/FigureShaders/issues__.